danqian/homework1/finalProject/finalproject_whale.md

 ### 1. Describe goals of project briefly
 I want to explore a new way of humidification and make it more interesting.
 People can manipulate the whale and humidify where they want.
+By compressing the air, people can produce ring or clumps of fog.
 - Original proposal: ![](images/plan.jpg)

 ### 2. Describe how, from a technical point of view, your choice of hardware and software achieves that goal